mq-devops/static-nginx-deployment-template/readme.md

 3. **Docker Image Building:** The workflow builds a Docker image using the provided `Dockerfile`, which sets up NGINX with the static content and custom configuration.

-4. **Image Tagging and Pushing:** The Docker image is tagged based on the Git reference and pushed to GitHub Container Registry, ensuring clear versioning and secure storage.
+4. **Image Tagging and Pushing:** The Docker image is tagged based on the Git reference and pushed to GitHub Container Registry, providing clear versioning and secure storage.

 ## Configuration